Xenosplitter/CMU-Dietrich-Partnerships/README.md

 # CMU-Dietrich-Partnerships

-Landing page for Carnegie Mellon University's Dietrich College of Humanities and Social Sciences established to provide resources on how to connect and form partnerships.
+Mockup of a potential landing page for [Carnegie Mellon University](https://www.cmu.edu/)'s [Dietrich College of Humanities and Social Sciences](https://www.cmu.edu/dietrich/), established to provide resources on how groups outside of Carnegie Mellon can connect and form partnerships with students and faculty.